Joshua-Marinellis-Epic-Game-Mods/kh2fm-goofys-gooftastic-adventure-mod/README.md

 small values and IDs that are used to achieve the mods results.

 Please only play this mod with a legally owned version of the game and Playstation 2 Bios.
-If you would like to learn how to legally dump the game and Playstation 2 Bios here is a tutorial I made: https://www.youtube.com/watch?v=EdIMreAz_Tk
+If you would like to learn how to legally dump the game and Playstation 2 BIOS here is a tutorial I made: https://www.youtube.com/watch?v=EdIMreAz_Tk

 Kingdom Hearts 2 Final Mix is the intellectual Property of Disney.